Near-Optimal Experiment Design in Linear non-Gaussian Cyclic Models: Experimental Results

 \section{Experimental Results}

 We evaluate the performance of our adaptive experiment design method for identifying causal graphs under the linear non-Gaussian structural causal model assumption.
 Experiments are conducted on synthetic data generated from Erdős–Rényi random directed graphs, where each possible directed edge (excluding self-loops) is included independently with a fixed probability.
 To ensure identifiability, we enforce that the resulting matrix \(I-W \) is invertible.
-We set the intervention budget \( K = n \), where \( n \) is the number of nodes, and measure the average number of interventions required for full causal identification.
-A detailed description of the algorithm along with its pseudocode can be found in Appendix~\ref{app:pseudocode}.
+We measure the average number of interventions required for full causal identification.